- TABLE OF CONTENTS

 For I know that after my death ye will utterly corrupt yourselves, and turn aside from the way which I have commanded you; and evil will befall you in the latter days,' because ye will do evil in the sight of the LORD, to provoke Him to anger through the work of your hands (Deut.
 3 1:29).

 Believers in the true God must always be concerned about cultural corruption because at its root it is rejection of divine authority.
-But believers are also interested in saving souls, and so many in our times have been willing to forget about the culture in order to bring sinners to the church.
+But believers are also interested in saving souls, and so many in our times have been willing to forget about the culture in order to bring sinners to Christ.
+The idea is to leave out of the message the fact that the Holy Spirit will indeed change our cultural outlook after we accept the Gospel of Jesus Christ.
 This strategy is a great mistake and has denied many a ministry the blessing of God.

-resisted by churches, the unsaved we are trying to reach will be "turned
+resisted by churches, the unsaved we are trying to reach will be "turned off"

-off" by our antiquated ways and unwilling to listen to our message.
-Isn't
+by our antiquated ways and unwilling to listen to our message.
+Isn't there a way

-ago used the slogan "Anchored to the Rock: Geared to the
+youth movement years ago used the slogan "Anchored to the Rock: Geared to the

 Times."
 Cannot the church be geared to the times while still anchored to the Rock?

-Sadly, however, when we gear the Gospel to the times, we can end up floating downstream with
+Sadly, however, when we gear the Gospel to the times, we can end up floating downstream

 before we all go over the falls of societal collapse.
-This scenario is accept
+This scenario is acceptable

 When pressed about this issue, young church musicians admit that the genre is rock, but they argue that musical style is a neutral medium that only the words convey a message.
 Of course no true artist will say that his art conveys no message.
 Every serious painter or composer believes that some philosophy or statement is being communicated through his art.
 The creators of the rock'n roll style of music always claimed that their songs expressed the revolutionary themes of a new generation, rebellion against authority, and abandonment of sexual restraints.
 Not only have the originators of this style defined its message in this way, but also the best analysts of cultural decline have recognized this as the meaning of rock.